Rack Middleware as Your First Line of Defence: Blocking Bot Scanners Before They Hit Rails

 Watch for Separator Variants

 Scanners actively probe dash and underscore-separated config file variants like .env-production, .env_local, and .env-backup specifically to bypass naive filters that only match dot separators (e.g., .env.backup).
-In production, these variants were observed reaching the Rails router, triggering CSRF exceptions and unnecessary database queries before returning 404.
+Without the middleware, these variants reach the Rails router and generate 404 responses — adding noise to error monitoring and consuming resources through the full middleware stack for requests that could be rejected much earlier.

 Deployment Considerations and Complementary Measures